Importance of Good Nutrition for Young Children

 Good Nutrition for Preschoolers

-The preschool years, ages 3-5, are an influential time for developing healthy lifestyle habits that can last a lifetime.
+The preschool years, ages 3-5, are an influential time for developing healthy habits for kids that can last a lifetime.
 Preschoolers tend to grow in spurts and as such, their appetites can be intermittent.
 This is normal and if parents offer a healthy selection, their children will be set up with viable options.
 The specific breakdown of grains, protein, vegetables, fruits, and dairy are like toddlers and vary based on size, age and gender.
 The one key component that is important for young developing preschool children is calcium intake.
 Calcium is needed to develop strong, healthy, bones and teeth.

 Contrary to popular belief, Calcium is not best obtained through traditional dairy milk.
 This is because the calcium provided in dairy milk is less bioavailable to developing bodies.
 It is best to obtain calcium through dark leafy greens like kale, broccoli, and bok choy.
 About ½ cup of cooked leafy greens can translate to around 300 mg calcium with a 40% absorption rate.
 Another important supplement to focus on is fiber.
 Fiber aides in digestion and prevents constipation through encouragement of bowel movements.
 Fiber is found in most whole grain products as well as fruits and vegetables.
 Though it may be challenging at times to convince your child to consume vegetables over starchy processed foods such as macaroni and cheese and chicken nuggets, it will make a world of difference.